DiRAC-Training/FM002-Version-control/_episodes/02-using-repository.md

 ~~~
 {: .language-bash}

-> ## What if I Accidentally Cloned the Repository using HTTPS?
+> ## What if I accidentally cloned the repository using HTTPS?
 >
 > As a note, if you've already cloned a repository you can check if you selected **HTTPS** as the access method using, e.g.:
 >